open-austin/recycling-atx/README.md

 ## Recycling-atx :recycle:

 Shows you which buildings in Austin recyle and which ones do not.

 This is an open-source project through [Open-Austin](http://www.open-austin.org/).

 This is a fork of https://github.com/open-city/recycling.

+### Developing locally

+1. Clone this repo
+2. `npm install` - Install dependencies
+3. `gulp build` - Build javascript and css assets
+4. `gulp webserver` - Spin up a local webserver
+5. `gulp deploy-gh-pages` - Ship it! :shipit:

 ### Goals for this fork are to build: